Tom Borrill's Blue Ribbon Apple Pie

 Dice the 2 tablespoons of butter and dot around the top of the apples.

-With a pastry brush, brush the egg wash around the edge of the pie.
+With a pastry brush, brush the egg wash around the edge of the pie crust.
 This will help seal the top crust to the bottom and prevent the juice from leaking.

 Take out the larger half of the pie crust and roll it out on a floured surface.
 Roll it large enough to fully drape over the apples with about 1" of extra overhang.
 Drape the crust loosely so it sets onto the apples (i.e. not tightly stretched over).

-Leaving 1" for the edge, cut any excess dough, then press the top edge to the bottom, folding the top edge over the bottom and tucking into the rim of the pie pan around the edge as you go.
+Leaving 1" for the edge, cut any excess dough, then press the top crust to the bottom and fold the top crust over the bottom, tucking it into the rim of the pie pan around the edge as you go.
 You want a good seal on the two layers.

 Cut a 3" slit in the top of the crust and open a bit to expose the apples inside.
 This does 3 things: